kylefox1/Quartz-Test/content/Garden-1/Measuring_progress_toward_the_global_tech_commonwealth-2021_0925-V0.1.md

 7. Count/growth of educational, grey or academic materials (especially convergent materials)
 8. Count/growth of public goods
 9. Count/growth of events
+10. change in solutions based on impact and readiness

 I think these indicators are consistent with the GTC's Definition and Design Principles.